 Custom Profile Settings

 Profile Settings to create multiple default grid views.
-Usability tests revealed that employees need to apply different filter and data combinations depending on the report but it's difficult to manually adjust the variances every time.
+Usability tests revealed that users need to apply different filter and data combinations depending on the report but it's difficult to manually adjust the variances every time.
 Profile settings allow users to modify the grid to their personal preference for a quicker and accessible analysis of the alerts.

 No items found.